MaheshAdagatla/Imperial-Capstone/README.md

 # Imperial-Capstone
-Repository for the capstone project
+Repository for the Black-Box Optimisation Capstone Project Section 1: Project Overview

-Section 1: Project Overview
+The Black-Box Optimisation (BBO) Capstone Project investigates how to efficiently optimise unknown, complex functions when no analytical form or gradients are available.
+Each objective behaves like a black box: it can be queried at chosen input values and returns a scalar response, but the underlying relationship is hidden.

-The Black-Box Optimisation (BBO) Capstone Project explores how to efficiently optimise unknown, complex functions when direct analytical forms are unavailable.
-Each function behaves like a “black box” — you can query it at specific input values and receive a response, but you don’t know the underlying relationship.
-This mirrors many real-world machine learning and industrial problems, such as hyperparameter tuning, materials discovery, drug design, or process optimisation, where evaluating the objective is expensive and limited.
+This setting mirrors real-world problems such as hyperparameter tuning, materials discovery, drug design, and industrial process optimisation, where evaluations are expensive and strictly limited.
+The core challenge is to identify high-performing inputs while making as few function calls as possible.

-The overall goal is to find the input that maximises the unknown function’s output while keeping the number of queries (evaluations) as low as possible.
-Because every function call is costly, the project focuses on learning efficiently from limited data — making intelligent decisions about where to sample next.
+The project emphasises sequential, data-efficient decision-making under uncertainty.
+Rather than fixing a single algorithm upfront, the optimisation strategy was iteratively refined across multiple rounds in response to observed behaviour.
+This reflects realistic ML and research workflows, where strategies adapt as evidence accumulates.

-In career terms, this project builds practical strengths in sequential decision-making, uncertainty quantification, and experimental design.
-It sharpens the ability to operate with incomplete knowledge — a vital skill for data scientists, ML engineers, and research professionals who must design, test, and iterate with limited data or budget.
+From a professional perspective, the project builds practical capability in uncertainty-aware modelling, experimental design, and iterative reasoning — key skills for data scientists, ML engineers, and researchers working under tight data or budget constraints.

 Section 2: Inputs and Outputs

-Refer the datasheet card at /Datasheet.txt
+(Refer to /Datasheet.txt for full data documentation.)

-Each of the eight black-box functions in the challenge receives a numeric input vector and returns a scalar performance value.
+Each of the eight black-box functions accepts a numeric input vector and returns a single scalar output.

 Inputs (queries):

-Structured as continuous feature vectors [x1, x2 ... xn]
+Continuous feature vectors: [x1,x2,…,xn]

-Each function has a different dimensionality (d ranges from 2 to 8).
+Dimensionality varies by function (d ranges from 2 to 8)

-Example:
+Examples:

 Function 1 input: [0.42, 0.78]